-Castro/Eureka Valley & Duboce Triangle
+Castro/Eureka Valley, & Duboce Triangle

 One of San Francisco’s most iconic and vibrant communities—